-MCLEAN, VA--(Marketwired - Dec 15, 2016) - Freddie Mac (OTCQB: FMCC) today released the results of its Primary Mortgage Market Survey® (PMMS®), showing average fixed mortgage rates moving higher for the seventh consecutive week.
+MCLEAN, VA--(Marketwired - Mar 16, 2017) - Freddie Mac (OTCQB: FMCC) today released the results of its Primary Mortgage Market Survey® (PMMS®), showing average mortgage rates rising for the second consecutive week.

 Average commitment rates should be reported along with average fees and points to reflect the total upfront cost of obtaining the mortgage.
 Visit the following link for the Definitions.
 Borrowers may still pay closing costs which are not included in the survey.

 Attributed to Sean Becketti, chief economist, Freddie Mac.